-Celebrate the 15th annual Bates Days of Service by engaging in community service with fellow Batesies across the country.
+Celebrate the 15th Anniversary of Bates Days of Service by engaging in community service with fellow Bates alumni across the country.

-The 2019 Bates Days of Service will take place from mid-April through mid-May.
-Families are encouraged to attend and service projects are open to children unless otherwise noted in the program descriptions below.
+The 2019 Days of Service will take place from mid-April through mid-May.
+Families are encouraged to attend, and service projects are open to children unless otherwise noted in the program descriptions below.

 2019 Projects and Locations

 Clean Up-Give Back

 7500 S Elmhurst Rd, Des Plaines , IL

 2017 Project: Bernies Book Bank

 Saturday, May 4, 7 a.m. – 4 p.m.

 Please note, date has changed due to weather